Section 12: Poultry

 Small flocks of chickens raised on North Dakota farms may be dual-purpose chickens.
 This means that they are raised for the dual (two) purposes of laying eggs and being used as meat.

 Turkeys are raised for meat.
 Turkey meat is very high in protein and very low in fat.
-About 500,000 turkeys are raised on North Dakota farms.
+Over 500,000 turkeys are raised on North Dakota farms.

 A male turkey is called a tom, and a female turkey is called a hen.
 Young turkeys are called poults.